jingyanwang/skill_to_l3_example/README.md

 Vectice.save_after_run(PROJECT_TOKEN, run, "MLflow", inputs)
 ```

 The fully integrated use of MLflow with Vectice uses the Python context manager to easily leverage MLflow with the Vectice API.
-The mlflow metadata is leveraged by the Vectice API and autolog allows all the metadata to be captured.
-Furthermore, more parameters and metrics can be captured by using mlflow methods.
+The MLflow metadata is leveraged by the Vectice API and autolog allows all the metadata to be captured.
+Furthermore, more parameters and metrics can be captured by using MLflow methods.

 ```python3
 mlflow.autolog()